vivekFuneesh/VMinimumVertexCover/README.md

     START :
         select node (X) with maximum number of lowest degree connected nodes
+	if same number of lowest degree neighbours then select anyone.
         Put (X) into required-set
         Update degrees of connected nodes by -1
     END :